haerimhwang/haerimhwang.github.io/_praatposts/2021-01-13-duration-measurement.md

 	<br>
 	<br>

-	- Set up a "for" loop that will iterate once for every file in the list,
+	- Set up a "for" loop that will iterate once for every file in the list;
-	- Query the file-list to get the first filename from it, then read that file in,
+	- Query the file-list to get the first filename from it, then read that file in;
-	- Make a variable called "object_name$" that will be equal to the filename minus the ".wav" extension
+	- Make a variable called "object_name$" that will be equal to the filename minus the ".wav" extension;
 	- Save result to text file

 		```